ADHD (Attention Deficit Hyperactivity Disorder): Symptoms, Treatment and Coping Tips

 Medication: Stimulants boosting certain brain chemicals can help reduce hyperactivity and improve attention in moderate and severe ADHD cases.

-“Parenting skills training programmes can help parents learn ways to better manage their child’s ADHD symptoms,” says says Dr Vicknesan Jeyan Marimuttu, Consultant,
+“Parenting skills training programmes can help parents learn ways to better manage their child’s ADHD symptoms,” says the Child and Adolescent Mental Wellness Service from KKH.

-“Children with ADHD may also benefit from specific educational support, anger management as well as social and problem-solving skills training,” he adds.
+“While children with ADHD may also benefit from specific educational support, anger management as well as social and problem-solving skills training.”